Higher education in Newfoundland and Labrador: Late 20th century changes

 The concepts of vocational schools and community colleges emerged in the 1960s.
 The College of Fisheries, Navigation, Marine Engineering and Electronics opened in 1964 to teach fishery-related subjects.
 The Warren Commission in 1968 secularized the Department of Education and this marked the beginning of great changes in the education system.

 Changes made in the 1970s and 1980s include the establishment of MUN's Regional College at Corner Brook (later renamed Sir Wilfred Grenfell College) and the introduction of grade 12.
 In 1987, two institutes (Cabot Institute and Fisher Technical College) and five community colleges (Avalon Community College, Eastern Community College, Central Newfoundland Community College, Labrador Community College and Western Community College) were formed.

 In 1992, the College of Fisheries, Navigation, Marine Engineering and Electronics became the Marine Institute of MUN and in 1997 the Community Colleges amalgamated into the College of the North Atlantic.

 Structure

 Each province in Canada is responsible for its higher education.
 Newfoundland and Labrador has a small but effective system of higher education institutions.
 Its system is also unique in Canada as it is the only system with one university and one college.
-Memorial University of Newfoundland (MUN) is categorized as a comprehensive, degree-granting university, and the College of the North Atlantic (CNA) provides diverse technical and career-oriented certificates, apprenticeship and diploma programmes with university-level transfer courses.
+Memorial University of Newfoundland (MUN) is categorized as a comprehensive, degree-granting university, and the College of the North Atlantic (CNA) provides diverse technical and career-oriented certificates, apprenticeship, degree and diploma programmes with university-level transfer courses.
 The Fisheries and Marine Institute (MI) is linked to MUN and provides fisheries and marine technology training.
 Several health-related programs are also offered through regional health authorities.
 There are also 25 provincially registered private training institutions.